SafeAirIndoors/Framework/README.md

 The best way to contribute is through GitHub channels in the following way:

 - Create a new Discussion to have information you find relevant included or changed in this Readme or in the upcoming site, all is subject to approval by administrators.
-- You can add data for the SAM App by issuing a Pull Request to the datastore.csv file, the PR review is a quick look to attempt to verify validity of the data, more complex mechanisms may come later.
+- You can add data for the SAM App by issuing a Pull Request to the datastore.csv file, there is an easy form to do it [here](https://notionforms.io/forms/safe-air-map-data-form), the PR review is a quick look to attempt to verify validity of the data, more complex mechanisms may come later.
 Issue another PR to make adjustments to data too.
 - Issues are only to be used to raise issues in the SAIF Map and App (upcoming)
-- If you want to buy me a coffee to continue maintaining this project, please do so through here:
+- If you want to [buy me a coffee](https://ko-fi.com/saif) to continue maintaining this project, please do so through here:
 - Finally, share SAIF as much as possible and keep the checklist in mind.

 ## Framework tools